owkin/FLamby/flamby/datasets/fed_tcga_brca/README.md

 As per the [TCGA policies](https://www.cancer.gov/about-nci/organization/ccg/research/structural-genomics/tcga/history/policies), special care was devoted to ensure privacy protection of research subjects, including but not limited to HIPAA compliance.
+Note that we do not use the genetic part of TCGA whose access is restricted due to its sensitivity.

+In particular, as per the [GDC data access policy](https://gdc.cancer.gov/about-gdc/gdc-policies), the terms bind users as to "not attempt to identify individual human research participants from whom the data were obtained."

 ## Dataset description